VerifiedInc/schema-sdk/README.md

 ```sh
 git tag v1.1.1 -m "Updated the SDK with a new CI job" && push origin v1.1.1
 ```
+Note: Certain special characters in the tag message such as parentheses will cause errors in the Github Actions job.
+Make sure that your tag message does not contain special characters!
 ### Changelog
 The [Standard Version](https://github.com/conventional-changelog/standard-version) node module is used to automatically populate [changelog.md](/CHANGELOG.md).
 It should only ever be trigger the but the Publish Github Actions [job](.github/workflows/publish.yaml).
 Please do **not** use manually.